mlivesu/cinolib/examples/README.md

 ```

 ### Additional dependencies
-Notice that some of the projects may also depend from external libraries which are wrapped in CinoLib (e.g. [Triangle](https://www.cs.cmu.edu/~quake/triangle.html), [Tetgen](http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1) or [VTK](https://www.vtk.org)).
+Notice that some of the projects also depend from external libraries which are wrapped in CinoLib (e.g. [Triangle](https://www.cs.cmu.edu/~quake/triangle.html), [Tetgen](http://wias-berlin.de/software/index.jsp?id=TetGen&lang=1) or [VTK](https://www.vtk.org)).
 In this case, such libraries should be installed separately, and the configuration files updated with correct paths for compiler and linker.
-If you are not interested in these examples, you can safely comment them (adding `#` at the beginning of the corresponding lines in `build_all_examples.pro`, and they will be ignored by qmake).
+If you are not interested in these examples, you can safely comment them by adding `#` at the beginning of the corresponding lines in `build_all_examples.pro`, and they will be automatically ignored by qmake.

 # List of Examples
+Here is a list of the sample programs available in CinoLib.

 #### 01 - Load and render a triangle mesh
 <p align="left"><img src="snapshots/01_base_app_trimesh.png" width="500"></p>